david-neau/david-neau/README.md

 ## 👋 Hello there!
 Hello and welcome!
-My name is David and I'm a student, music producer and coder.
-Currently on my third year of my bachelor in Software Engineering.
+My name is David and I'm an independent creative and also currently in my junior year of Software Engineering.